 - Any coverage lapses or cancellations

-A lapse in coverage, even for a few days, can raise your rates or limit your options.
-If you've had a lapse, be prepared to explain why.
+A lapse (even a few days) can raise your rates or narrow your options.
+If you've had one, be ready to explain it.

 Where Can You Get Commercial Truck Insurance Quotes?